einaru/luma/doc/source/userguide.rst

 ============================
 When you have added servers to the serverlist its time to manage the available plugins.
 By default no plugins is activated.
 To activate a plugin you must select ``Edit → Settings`` from the menubar to open the settings dialog, and select the plugins tab.
-A list of all avilable plugins will be shown, and you can select the plugins you can to activate.
+A list of all available plugins will be shown, and you can select the plugins you can to activate.
-If the plugin support it, you can also edit plugin spesific settings from the same dialog.
+If the plugin support it, you can also edit plugin specific settings from the same dialog.

 When you have activated one or more plugins and closed the settings dialog, the